-Jharkhand govt urges finance commission to raise vertical devolution of central taxes to 50 pc
+Jharkhand govt urges Finance Commission to raise vertical devolution of central taxes to 50 pc

 Ranchi, May 30 (PTI) The Jharkhand government on Friday appealed to the Sixteenth Finance Commission to raise the vertical devolution of central taxes from the existing 41 per cent to 50 per cent.

-A finance commission team, headed by its chairman Dr Arvind Panagariya, held discussions with the state government.
-Jharkhand Finance Minister Radhakrishna Kishore and Chief Secretary Alka Tiwari were present during the meeting.
+A Finance Commission team, headed by its chairman Dr Arvind Panagariya, held discussions with the state government.
+Jharkhand Finance Minister Radhakrishna Kishore and Chief Secretary Alka Tiwari were present at the meeting.

-"Increase the vertical devolution share from 41 per cent to 50 per cent," the state government appealed to the panel.
+"Jharkhand's recommendation is to increase vertical devolution to 50 per cent from 41 per cent and then 50 per cent will be left to the central government.
+This is a recommendation that the majority of the states have made.
+They have all pitched for raising the share of the states," Panagariya said while addressing the media here.

+The state also gave us its preferences on how horizontal devolution should be done, he said, adding it has suggested a new criteria which is very "creative and interesting".

-The finance commission team on Thursday visited Jharkhand's temple town of Deoghar and offered obeisance at the Baba Baidyanath temple.
+The Finance Commission team on Thursday visited the temple town of Deoghar and offered obeisance at the Baba Baidyanath temple.

-The finance panel also held discussions with representatives of panchayati raj institutions and administrators of urban local bodies from all six districts of Santhal Pargana.
+The panel also held discussions with representatives of Panchayati Raj Institutions and administrators of urban local bodies from all six districts of the Santhal Pargana region.

 The delegation had arrived in Ranchi on Wednesday on a four-day visit to Jharkhand and met Chief Minister Hemant Soren.